Three Works

 Stine Frandsen

-Shapes is a dance performance created in collaboration between choreographer and MFA student Stine Frandsen and Kulturpiloterne Amager – a local youth group of children aged 10 to 14.
 Over the course of eight weekly sessions, the group has explored the notions of form and free form through movement, drawing and writing.
 What is a form?
 What is a free form?
-The relationship between how form appears visually and how it can be sensed has been a focal point and topic of discussion.
+Which forms or structures do we need in order to feel free when moving and dancing together?
+The relation between how a movement appears visually and how it can be sensed from within has been a focal point and topic of discussion.

 The projects is part of Stine Frandsen's graduation project, researching how dancing together can be considered a practice of freedom.